 Same idea with my lists on Palestine poems, consent poems, whiteness poems, and various other lists here – these lists are “snapshots” of a much larger range of work that engage with an issue in a compelling way.
 If nothing else, I’m just setting up this page for myself, so I can have a quick reference when I want to find these poems.
 But if they can be useful to you too, even better!

-UPDATING this list as the situation here at home in Minneapolis develops; a few more local voices:
+As the situation here in MN develops; a few local voices:

 Once again, I’ll just reiterate that this list is woefully incomplete, just a snapshot of the incredible work being done right now by poets, writers, and other culture workers.
 Let’s keep adding to this list, both in a literal sense and a figurative one.